APMMDEVS/AuroraCore/docs/guide/logger-concepts.md

 # Logger System Core Concepts

-The AMMF3-Core Logger is a high-performance, multi-threaded logging system designed for Android root environments.
+The AuroraCore Logger is a high-performance, multi-threaded logging system designed for Android root environments.
 This guide explains the core concepts and architecture behind the logger component.

 ## Architecture Overview